China's Bright Food buys majority stake in Italian olive oil group

-MILAN (Reuters) - Bright Food [SHMNGA.UL], China’s second-largest food conglomerate, said on Tuesday it had agreed to buy a majority stake in Italian olive oil group Salov, which owns the Sagra and Filippo Berio brands.
+MILAN, Oct 7 (Reuters) - Bright Food, China’s second-largest food conglomerate, said on Tuesday it had agreed to buy a majority stake in Italian olive oil group Salov, which owns the Sagra and Filippo Berio brands.

 In a statement, the Chinese group said it bought the stake from the Fontana family, who will retain a minority stake in it.
 They did not reveal the details of the deal.

-Salov, which produces olive oil, seed oil and related products in over 60 countries, generates annual sales worth 330 million euros ($417 million).
+Salov, which produces olive oil, seed oil and related products in over 60 countries, generates annual sales worth 330 million euros ($417 million US dollar).
 It is market leader in Britain and the United States with its two brands.

 The olive oil group will keep its production in Italy.